hafeezxrahamx/PYTHON-FINAL-PROJECT/README.md

 The code for this project is contained in the employee_analysis.ipynb Jupyter Notebook file.

-Acknowledgments

-- [Insert any acknowledgments or credits, e.g., "Special thanks to [Name] for providing guidance and support."]

-License

-This project is licensed under the [Insert license, e.g., "MIT License"].

 Contact

-For any questions or feedback, please contact [Your Name] at [Your Email].
+For any questions or feedback, please contact Hafeez Rahman at hafeezrahmansh@gmail.com.